 This film captures Pono students’ concerns about the 2016 election results and their ensuing political journey.
 Filmmakers Jamal Joseph and Mike DeCaro follow the children, ages 7 to 11, as they study constitutional law, engage in activism, and get involved in New York City’s Harlem community.
 The subjects of We the Children ultimately challenge the general perception of children’s limited role in politics and encourage viewers to consider children’s political voice.

-In addition, we are honored that We the Children has received a Gold Winner 2018 online award from the International Independent Film Awards.
+A Gold Winner 2018 online award from the International Independent Film Awards